TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ### Complex intrigues

 Above standard and simple intrigues stand complex intrigues.
 These exchanges are challenging, involving convoluted negotiations, Cunning interplays, and usually a variety of opponents.
-A complex Intrigue consists of several standard intrigues whose outcome influences the outcome of the complex Intrigue.
-In a way, these standard intrigues represent the battles, and complex Intrigue describes the war.
+A complex **Engagement** consists of several standard intrigues whose outcome influences the outcome of the complex **Engagement**.
+In a way, these standard intrigues represent the battles, and complex **Engagement** describes the war.
 You use complex intrigues whenever your outcome has far-reaching Consequences, when

 your objectives involve several Narrator characters, and when the outcome is particularly dangerous.
-A good example of complex Intrigue is the building of alliances to help support your house’s invasion of a neighboring lord.
+A good example of complex **Engagement** is the building of alliances to help support your house’s invasion of a neighboring lord.
 To prevent other houses from rallying toward your rival’s cause, you likely have to treat with other lords to gain their assistance or at the very least their noninterference.
 As well, you’ll probably deal with merchants, negotiating to get a better price for weapons, horses, and materials, to say nothing of trying to appease your own lord to make a case for the attack in the first place.

 Complex intrigues have the following characteristics: